 Humans will avoid inconvenience at all costs.
 Not keeping certain foods in the house will make it a lot less likely that you will eat them because even if you really want something, you’ll likely not head out at 9 pm in your pajamas for it!
 With that said, don’t feel pressure to take home leftovers from friend’s dinner parties, and never feel bad about re-gifting edible treats that you don’t want to eat — let someone else appreciate them!

 Strategy Seven: Stay Hydrated

 Drinking enough water keeps your energy and mood elevated, flushes toxins from your body and actually helps curb sweet cravings.
-Aim for 8 cups a day and trying adding lemon, citrus, berries or apple cider vinegar to flavor.
+Aim for 8 cups a day and trying adding lemon, citrus, berries or apple cider vinegar for flavor.